 At the junction, turn west/left and follow the Appalachian Trail to the summit.

-A rare sight for this hiker, Lions Head has a summit sign affixed to a wonderfully gnarly pitch pine…
+A rare sight for this hiker, Lion’s Head has an actual summit sign affixed to a wonderfully gnarly pitch pine…

 From here, head back to your car.